tapanih/social-news-site/README.md

 ## Description

-A social news site with a page that lists threads submitted by users.
-A threads consists of a title and content that can be a link to a news article or simply text.
-A thread can also have zero or more comments.
-The list or threads can be sorted by date (newest first) or number of upvotes.
-The list can also be filtered to show all threads or only favorites.
+A social news site with a page that lists posts submitted by users.
+A post consists of a title and content that can be a link to a news article or simply text.
+A post can also have zero or more comments.
+The list or posts can be sorted by date (newest first) or number of upvotes.
+The list can also be filtered to show all posts or only favorites.

 Features:

 * Anyone can
   * sign up and login
-  * browse threads that are sorted by upvotes or date
+  * browse posts that are sorted by upvotes or date
-  * read threads and comments
+  * read posts and comments
 * Registered users can
-  * create threads with a title and either a link or a text
+  * create posts with a title and either a link or a text
-  * edit or delete their threads and comments
+  * edit or delete their posts and comments
-  * write comments on threads
+  * write comments on posts
   * upvote threads
-  * add threads to favorites
+  * add threads to posts

 The application is running at: https://social-news-site.herokuapp.com/

+Username and password for test account is "test".

 ## Documentation